WanluLiuLab/yasim-sctcr/doc/src/tutorial/sctcr.md

 ## Step 2.
 Generate TCR Depth

-Following code generates a depth file with 20 depth for each cell.
+The Following code generates a depth file with 20 depth for each cell.

 ```shell
 python -m yasim_sctcr generate_tcr_depth \